Can I Invoice a Company as an Individual?

 Payment terms – Mention payment terms like within how many days the customer is expected to make the payment.

-Late fee penalties, if any – If the client fails to make the payment within mentioned time, let them know how much later fee you can charge.
+Late fee penalties, if any – If the client fails to make the payment within the mentioned time, let them know how much later fee you can charge.

 Related articleHow to write an Invoice?